 Related.
-There is a reasonable possibility that the incident, experience, or outcome may have been caused by the procedures involved in the research.
+There is a reasonable possibility that the incident, experience, or outcome may have been caused by their participation in the research.

 Adverse Event.
-For the purposes of these policies and procedures, an adverse event (AE) is any untoward or unfavorable occurrence in a human subject, including any abnormal sign (for example, abnormal physical exam or laboratory finding), symptom, or disease, temporally associated with the subject's participation in the research, whether or not considered related to the subject's participation in the research.
+For the purposes of these policies and procedures, an adverse event (AE) is any untoward or unfavorable occurrence in a human subject, including any abnormal sign (for example, abnormal physical exam or laboratory finding), symptom, or disease, temporally associated with the subject's participation in the research.
+For interventional studies, protocols can provide further definition of adverse events.
+Furthermore, adverse events can be determined at the investigators discretion.
 Adverse events encompass both physical and psychological harms.
 They occur most commonly in the context of biomedical research, although on occasion, they can occur in the context of social and behavioral research.